Looking for the best Moscato wine brand for your special occasion? Here are my top

 Average Retail: $9-$12

 I stumbled across this wine by accident - checking out of a Super Target in Mobile Alabama.
 The label was so cute I just had to check it out.

 Middle Sister wines give every wine its own unique personality.
 Though I am an only child and a mother of only two daughters, I can certainly assign a personality to every woman I know with the Middle Sister varieties.
 You can determine "which sister you are" from your taste preferences.
 Mine, being Moscato made me the "Sweet & Sassy" sister.
 Here is what my label has to say:

 "After a long hard day of being fabulous, I like to relax with a glass of wine.
-But I dont want it to bite me back.
+But I don't want it to bite me back.
 Isn't there enough drama in this world?
 That's why this wine is my new best wine friend.
-With a touch of natural sweetness, its smooth and refreshing and so easy to love.
-Moscato, always stay as sweet as you are.
+With a touch of natural sweetness, it's smooth and refreshing and so easy to love.
+Moscato, always stays as sweet as you are.
 I'll handle the sassy."

 Made with 100% California grapes, the Middle Sister Moscato has a bit higher of an alcohol content - 11% - than the other wines on this list... but then I bet any "middle sister" would probably agree that is a necessary evil.